 Irwin IP lawyers have a long history of success in patent infringement matters, including: a complete defense verdict in a $500 million, multi-patent infringement defense; a $16 million jury award in three-week patent infringement trial; a permanent injunction and $7.3 million jury award in an offensive matter protecting a $100-million-dollar-a-year product line; and numerous pre-trial victories, including numerous matters where Irwin IP lawyers obtained (or avoided) preliminary or stipulated injunctions, and consent judgments.

 Irwin IP takes pride in its ability to master virtually any technology area.
-Our lawyers have handled patent matters involving authentication systems; automatic vehicle identification systems; automatic card shufflers; biopharmaceuticals; cable television systems; cellular telephones; cellular switching systems; chemical and petrochemical manufacturing processes, clothes washers; cold-rolled motor laminate steel; computer processing and memory devices; consumer products; dental technologies (both chemical and mechanical); digital multimedia (video and audio) data streaming; digital signal processing; digital signage; encryption systems; enhanced facsimile services; gaming systems; HVAC systems; internet display and content delivery systems; internet transmission protocols; medical devices; ophthalmic surgical equipment; pharmaceuticals; protective encasements for electronic devices; radio frequency identification (RFID) systems; silicon ingot manufacturing; slot machines; speech coding systems; surgical equipment; telephone call back systems; trocars, and ultrasonic scalpels.
+Our lawyers have handled patent matters involving authentication systems; automatic vehicle identification systems; automatic card shufflers; biopharmaceuticals; cable television systems; cellular telephones; cellular switching systems; chemical and petrochemical manufacturing processes, clothes washers; cold-rolled motor laminate steel; computer processing and memory devices; consumer products; dental technologies (both chemical and mechanical); digital multimedia (video and audio) data streaming; digital signal processing; digital signage; encryption systems; enhanced facsimile services; gaming systems; HVAC systems; internet display and content delivery systems; internet transmission protocols; kitchen applications; medical devices; ophthalmic surgical equipment; pharmaceuticals; protective encasements for electronic devices; radio frequency identification (RFID) systems; silicon ingot manufacturing; slot machines; speech coding systems; surgical equipment; telephone call back systems; trocars, and ultrasonic scalpels.

 Representative matters for Irwin IP, or its lawyers, include: